 Only spend time with people that are sincerely interested in buying your vehicle.
 One downfall of a private sale is the time required to promote the vehicle, make appointments, and allow for test drives.

 Speaking of test drives, never allow anyone to take your car out without you .
 It could be the last time you see your car.
-Riding along allows you to explain the various features about the car and answer some questions.
+Riding along allows you to explain the various features of the car and answer some questions.
 You can also show people how the climate control, audio and navigation systems work, how to adjust the power seats and explain the other features.

 6. Entertain offers.